 The history of structural racism in New York begins with colonization.
-Before the Dutch founded the colony of New Amsterdam in 1624, this land was part of Lenapehoking, a civilization of Lenape people that spanned across a vast region, including all of what are now called the five boroughs and present day New Jersey and the lower Hudson Valley, with Manahattan, known today as Manhattan, at its heart.25 The pre-colonization Lenape civilization was dense and populous, with as many as 15,000 people living in what became the five boroughs.26 By comparison, the non-Native population of New York did not reach that number until around the time of the American Revolution a century and a half later.27 The Lenape built travel and trade routes through this land, including roads that later became Broadway in Manhattan and Flatbush Avenue in Brooklyn.
-Due to its strategic location, Manahahtaan was a trading hub and seat of government in Lenapehoking.28 and, piece by piece, grabbed more land, pushing the Lenape out or killing them.
+Before the Dutch founded the colony of New Amsterdam in 1624, this land was part of Lenapehoking, a civilization of Lenape people that spanned across a vast region, including all of what are now called the five boroughs and present day New Jersey and the lower Hudson Valley, with Manahattan, known today as Manhattan, at its heart.
+The pre-colonization Lenape civilization was dense and populous, with as many as 15,000 people living in what became the five boroughs.
+By comparison, the non-Native population of New York did not reach that number until around the time of the American Revolution a century and a half later.
+The Lenape built travel and trade routes through this land, including roads that later became Broadway in Manhattan and Flatbush Avenue in Brooklyn.
+Due to its strategic location, Manahahtaan was a trading hub and seat of government in Lenapehoking.28

+When the Dutch arrived, they established exclusive possession of the land they settled on.
+They rapidly fortified their settlement, building a wall along what is now Wall Street to fence the Lenape out; and, piece by piece, grabbed more land, pushing the Lenape out or killing them.
 The Dutch (and later the British and French colonists) weakened the Lenape by destroying the environment, clearcutting forests, filling in marshes and streams, overhunting animals and fish, and overgrazing grasslands.
-They brought diseases that decimated the Native population, reducing it to a tenth of its original size.29 Ecological destruction and disease became tools of settler colonialism-tools that bolstered the settlers' military strategy of genocide and domination.^{30, 31}
+They brought diseases that decimated the Native population, reducing it to a tenth of its original size.
+Ecological destruction and disease became tools of settler colonialism-tools that bolstered the settlers' military strategy of genocide and domination.